-What is a CCB License?
+What is a CCB License in Oregon?

 Quick answer: A CCB license is a state-issued license required for anyone paid to build, repair, or improve a home or commercial structure in Oregon.
 Without it, working as a contractor is illegal.